th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

     icon: mdi-fast-forward-outline
 ---

-With this guide you will:
+This guide contains instructions to:
-1. Deploy th2 environment with exchange simulator to your th2 cluster,
+1. deploy th2 environment with exchange simulator to your th2 cluster;
-2. Run special script to check exchange and client requsts.
+2. run special script to check exchange and client requests.

 ## Requirements